typedb/typedb-docs/09-schema/01-concepts.md

 <div class="note">
 [Note]
-Although, in the example above, we have assigned the attributes to the `friend-request` and `employment` relationships , they are yet to be defined.
+Although, in the example above, we have assigned the attributes to the `friend-request` and `employment` relations , they are yet to be defined.
 We soon learn how to [define an attribute](#define-an-attribute).
 </div>

-### Subtype a relationship
+### Subtype a relation
-We can define a relationship to inherit all attributes owned, and roles related to and played by another relationship.
-Let's take a look at an example of subtyping an `affiliation` relationship.
+We can define a relation to inherit all attributes owned, and roles related to and played by another relation.
+Let's take a look at an example of subtyping an `affiliation` relation.

 <div class="tabs dark">